babylonchain/docs-private/docs/developer-guides/modules/epoching.md

 In addition, the Cosmos community also observed that frequent validator set updates make it challenging to implement threshold cryptography, light clients, fair leader election, and staking derivatives, as discussed in [ADR-039](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-039-epoched-staking.md).

 In order to reduce the frequency of validator set updates, a natural solution is to implement the epoching mechanism (aka epoched staking), which divides the blockchain into epochs and triggers a validator set update per epoch.
-The idea of epoching was proposed and formalised in [ADR-039](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-039-epoched-staking.md), and there have been multiple efforts (https://github.com/cosmos/cosmos-sdk/pull/8829, https://github.com/cosmos/cosmos-sdk/pull/10132, https://github.com/cosmos/cosmos-sdk/pull/10173) of implementing it.
+The idea of epoching was proposed and formalized in [ADR-039](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-039-epoched-staking.md), and there have been multiple efforts (https://github.com/cosmos/cosmos-sdk/pull/8829, https://github.com/cosmos/cosmos-sdk/pull/10132, https://github.com/cosmos/cosmos-sdk/pull/10173) of implementing it.
-Since Babylon has some extra design goals (e.g., checkpointing epochs) and these efforts have discontinued, Babylon implements its own epoching module.
+Since Babylon has some extra design goals (e.g., checkpointing epochs) and these efforts have been discontinued, Babylon implements its own epoching module.

 In addition, in order to achieve slashable safety, Babylon has to implement Bitcoin-assisted unbonding, where an unbonding request is finished only when the corresponding block has been checkpointed on Bitcoin.
 With the epoching mechanism, all unbonding requests in an epoch will be finished upon this epoch has been checkpointed on Bitcoin.